drewolson/ex_spec/README.md

 ExSpec is a simple wrapper around ExUnit that adds Rspec-style macros.
 Specifically, it adds `describe`, `context` and `it`.

-While it takes inspiration from Rspec, it is significantly simplier.
+While it takes inspiration from Rspec, ExSpec is significantly simplier.
 The `describe` and `context` macros have only two functions:

 1. Aid test organization
 2. Prepend to the message of any `it` defined within their do blocks